-Today we’ll break down the differences between single tenant vs multi tenant SaaS architectures.
-The main difference between the two types of SaaS architecture is that these software applications can serve either one or more customers at the same time.
+Today we’ll break down the differences between single tenant vs multi tenant architectures.
+The main difference between them is that these software applications can serve either one or more customers at the same time.
 A single tenancy architecture is mostly used throughout the SaaS (software-as-a-service) cloud services or delivery models.
 On the other hand, a multi-tenancy, though it is also an architecture of a single software application, serves multiple customers at a time.

 What is a Single Tenant?

 Single tenant architecture uses a software application and a database for each tenant (client).
 What this means is that clients can’t share the database or application between them, because all of them have their own instances of database and applications.

 Single tenant architecture has a specific design, making it unique, since it allows only one instance per every SaaS server.
 Moreover, it will enable people to build every piece of software purposefully for each client.
 When the software is installed locally, clients can change the UI (User Interface) at their own will after the installation is complete.
 That way, they can customize the software to fit their needs within a specific environment.
 However, they won’t have access to the underlying code.